-The basic principle of the Keto Diet is to reduce our dependence on excess carbohydrates in the diet in favour of high quality fats such as those from coconut oil, avocados, eggs and so on.
-It shares many similarities with the Low Carb High Fat diet as well as the Paleo Diet.
-In fact, most of these diets that were its precursors have adopted the basic keto principles.
-The great revolution that the Keto Diet has brought to our nutritional understanding is the measuring of ketones as a sign that we have successfully become fat adapted.
-When we reduce our constant dependence on sugars for energy then the body may now burn fat instead, producing ketones in the liver that are sent into the bloodstream where they may be utilized by your muscles, tissues and brain as an alternative source of energy.
+The Keto Diet offers the understanding of the role of ketones in health and as a sign that we have successfully regained our metabolic flexibility and become fat adapted.
+When we reduce our addiction to processed foods and constant dependence on sugars for energy then the body may now burn fat instead, producing ketones in the liver that are sent into the bloodstream where they may be utilized by your muscles, tissues and brain as an alternative source of energy.

-The 3 ketone bodies or ketones for short produced when we break down fat for energy are; Acetoacetate (AcAc), Beta-hydroxybutyric acid (BHB) and Acetone.
+Ketones may be measured in either our blood, urine or the most non-intrusive method of all, from the breath.
+All these testing equipment can be easily purchased and used in the comfort of our own home.
+The 3 ketones produced when we breakdown fat for energy are; Acetoacetate (AcAc), Beta-hydroxybutyric acid (BHB) and Acetone.
 While blood ketone measuring is the most accurate it is not as convenient as it does involve drawing a tiny drop of blood to apply to the ketone strip.
-Our preference is breath ketone measuring, although while it only measures one of the ketones, acetone on the breath, it does give a strong correlation to the overall level of ketosis that one is in.
+Our preference is breath ketone measuring, although while it only measures acetone on the breath, it does give a strong correlation to the overall level of ketosis that one is in.